-What Is Intersectionality & Who Are The Top 10 Speakers To Book?
+What Is Intersectionality & Who Are The Best 10 Speakers To Hire?

 Diversity is a popular topic at corporate events, as companies and organisations endeavour to perfect their D&I policies.
 A key factor of diversity and inclusion is intersectionality, the idea that a person can be discriminated against due to multiple unique traits.